bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 : William Edge graduated from Cambridge and lectured at Edinburgh University.
 He wrote many papers in Geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/McCrea/">William Hunter McCrea</a>
+: An English astronomer and mathematician whose research on the composition of the Sun and on star formation led to the development of the big bang theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hurewicz/">Witold Hurewicz</a>
-: Hurewicz made important contributions to algebraic topology including discovering higher homotopy groups.
+: A Polish mathematician who made important contributions to algebraic topology including discovering higher homotopy groups.

 ### 1905
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Albert_Abraham/">A Adrian Albert</a>